Blog / The future of Shopify SEO/GEO: Our strategy for AI search

 "Nothing is as simple and powerful as it gets described by vendors, agencies and consultants."

-The reality is that we are all operating in a feedback loop.
-Because we are dealing with systems at Shopify and within LLMs that we can't fully see yet, our approach has to be rooted in adaptability and constant testing.
-While the "how" of discovery is changing, the core objective remains the same: deeply understanding the user.
-As AI-driven personalisation kicks in, the human context becomes the only signal that really matters.
+The reality is that we are all still in uncharted waters.
+Because we are dealing with systems at Shopify and within LLMs that we can't fully see yet, our approach has to be adaptable and flexible.
+But while the "how" of discovery is changing, the core objective remains the same: deeply understanding the user.
+As AI-driven personalisation kicks in, the brands that will win will be those that understand their customers best of all.

 Now that we’ve got all of that out of the way, the purpose of this article is to explain how we approach AI discovery.
 There is plenty of big-picture thinking around AI that is interesting and relevant, but we need to stay focused on our specific thing: large catalogue Shopify brands.
 To us, anything else is just a distraction.